 Skip to main content

-A project connects a repository to a runner with predefined configuration.
-It is the blueprint for environments and the entry point for Automations.
-Every environment and every Automation run starts from a project.
+A project connects a repository to Ona.
+It defines which runner provisions your environments, which environment classes are available, and what configuration files to use.
+Every environment and every Automation starts from a project.

 Prerequisites